shinyquagsire23/HID-Joy-Con-Whispering/uinputdriver/README.md

 ## Things to do

-- Check for Joy-Con disconnects and reinitialize, along with this maybe have a thread which only reads incoming packets and sorts them accordingly?
+- Threading for multiple Joy-Con, maybe get input latency down that way from 15ms to 8ms?